hacken-in/hacken-in/README.md

 ### Communication

 You can reach us on lots of ways.
-The most prefered one would be either to open an issue here or to use our [Google Group](http://groups.google.com/group/hacken-in).
+The most preferred one would be either to open an issue here or to use our [Google Group](http://groups.google.com/group/hacken-in).
 If you want to drink from the firehose (and see a lot of GIFs) join us in our Slack room.
 In order to get invited, just ping us via admin@hacken.in and we will add you.

 ### Waffle.io

 We use [waffle.io](http://waffle.io/hacken-in/website) to manage our tickets.
-Everyhing in the "ready" state is ready to be implemented.
+Everything in the "ready" state is ready to be implemented.

 ### Pow

 Pow is a really comfortable way to run the application on your machine.
 You can learn everything about it [here](http://pow.cx).

 ### Guard